coodoo-io/JavaEE7-Essentials-Architype/README.md

 The minimum you need to get started with a new JavaEE Project!

 What does it contain:
-- Opinionated Version of what a Java EE Project should contain
+- Opinionated Version of what every new Java EE Project should contain

 How To use:
 ```sh